One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Introduction

-The topological properties of superconductors may be categorized according to the ten-fold way classification of nonunitary symmetries \cite{altland97, schnyder08, kitaev09, qi10, ryu10, kane10, chiu16, matveeva23}, specifically, time-reversal symmetry (TRS), charge conjugation symmetry, and chiral symmetry, as shown in Table~\ref{AZBdG} \cite{altland97,shiozaki16}.
+The topological properties of tight-binding models may be categorized according to the ten-fold way classification of nonunitary symmetries \cite{altland97, schnyder08, kitaev09, qi10, ryu10, kane10, chiu16, matveeva23}, specifically, time-reversal (TRS), charge-conjugation, and chiral symmetries \cite{altland97,shiozaki16}.
 Recent work has included crystalline symmetries in this classification, leading to new topological invariants and protected states \cite{teo08,fu11,hsieh12}.
 Crystalline symmetries may also mimic nonunitary ones, expanding the ten-fold way without requiring that the Hamiltonian satisfies further nonunitary transformations \cite{liu14,shiozaki14,young15,wang16,shiozaki16,varjas17,kruthoff17,herrera22}.
 A particularly important example of this in one dimension is the comparison between the symmorphic Su-Schrieffer-Heeger (SSH) model \cite{su79,su80,hasan10,asboth16,cayssol21}, with alternating hopping parameters, and the nonsymmorphic charge-density-wave (CDW) model \cite{kivelson83,shiozaki15,brzezicki20,fuchs21,cayssol21,allen22}, with constant hopping and alternating onsite energy.
-The SSH and CDW models can be considered as different phases of the Rice-Mele model \cite{cayssol21,rice82}, which has both alternating hoppings and onsite energies.
 The SSH model is defined by its symmorphic symmetries that act locally within a unit cell, resulting in a $\mathbb{Z}$ topological index.
-Surprisingly, the CDW model has nonsymmorphic symmetries that involve a translation by half a unit cell, and mimic the nonunitary charge conjugation and chiral symmetries of the SSH model \cite{mong10,fang15,shiozaki15,zhao16,yanase17,arkinstall17,otrokov19,gong19,zhang19,niu20,marques19,brzezicki20,allen22,yang22, mccann23}, resulting in a $\mathbb{Z}_2$ topological index.
+Surprisingly, the CDW model has nonsymmorphic symmetries that involve a translation by half a unit cell, and mimic the nonunitary charge-conjugation and chiral symmetries of the SSH model \cite{mong10,fang15,shiozaki15,zhao16,yanase17,arkinstall17,otrokov19,gong19,zhang19,niu20,marques19,brzezicki20,allen22,yang22, mccann23}, resulting in a $\mathbb{Z}_2$ topological index.

-While example topological models for most symmetry classes in one spatial dimension can be realized with two bands \cite{mccann23}, models with Kramer's degeneracy require at least four.
-A simple way to obtain four bands is to write the Hamiltonian in the Bogoliubov-de-Gennes (BdG) representation, which naturally enforces charge conjugation as a `built-in' symmetry that ensures superconductivity \cite{tanaka12,alicea12,leijnse12,guo16,sato17}.
-BdG classes can be differentiated by their bulk topology, where varying symmetry combinations result in different topological indices, Table~\ref{AZBdG}, and also by energy level statistics, where varying TRS results in the distribution of energy levels changing between different statistical ensembles \cite{dyson62,wigner67,mehta90,guhr98,beenakker15}.